 3. Jump start family discussion about digital safety and civility.
-Some conversation starters:
+Some tips and conversation starters:

 - An ad pops up while you’re doing a search—you click on the ad—it takes you away from your original search.
 What do you do?

-- You’re using an app that you have permission to use, but while using the app you get a message from someone you don’t know.
+- Your child is using an app and gets a message from someone you don’t know.
 What do you do?